ESPR3SS0/EasyPour/docs/customization.md

 Notes
 - Hooks are best for predictable placement; direct `st` calls work for one‑offs.
-- If a hook raises an exception, PourOver continues rendering (and logs a gentle warning in the UI).
+- If a hook raises an exception, EasyPour continues rendering (and logs a gentle warning in the UI).

 ## Streamlit Theming (CSS injection)